ZhenchangMin/Data-Structures-and-Algorithms/In-school lessons/lec3.md

 - Remove() or Dequeue(): remove the first item from the queue

 #### LIFO Quene: Stack
-The most recently adder item is the next to be removed.
+The most recently added item is the next to be removed.
 - Add(x) or Push(x): add x to the top of the stack
 - Remove() or Pop(): remove the item a the top of the stack